MAKE A DONATION

 These medications are considered to be “2nd line” treatments (i.e. used after trying the above medications).
 As with most medications, the more effective they are, the higher the risk of side effects.
 This is always a consideration when offering you medications.

-This is an intravenous medication, given in a course of 2 infusions 2 weeks apart, followed by a 6 month break until the next course.
-It is from a family of drugs called “monoclonal antibodies” which are capable of depleting B-cells that are responsible for producing NMO antibodies.
+This is an intravenous medication, treatment commences with 2 infusions 2 weeks apart, followed by a 6 month break until the next course which may consist of one or two infusions around 6-12 months later.
+It is from a family of drugs called “monoclonal antibodies” which are capable of depleting B-cells that are responsible for producing NMOSD antibodies.
+A version is of Rituximab called Truxima is being used widely in UK.

 This is another well established chemotherapy that suppresses the immune system.
-There is very little evidence for its use in NMO.
+There is very little evidence for its use in NMOSD.

 Complementary therapies can be used to target a specific physical, mental, emotional or spiritual problem, or as a preventative measure or purely for relaxation, and may increase your feeling of well-being.
 Reflexology, Massage, Reiki or Acupuncture may improve relaxation, sleep patterns, relieve pain or reduce stress and tension.